DeLorean time machine: Operation

 The DeLorean suffers assorted malfunctions and damage over the course of the trilogy.
 In the first film, the car has starter problems and has a hard time restarting once stopped, much to Marty's repeated frustration.
 In the second film, the destination time display malfunctions and begins to show a series of random dates, causing Doc to be sent back to 1885 when the DeLorean is struck by lightning with him inside.
 In the third film, a note left by Doc's 1885 self reveals that the DeLorean's flying circuits (added by him in 2015) were destroyed by the strike.
 After Marty travels back to 1885, the fuel line and fuel injection manifold both suffer damage, leaving the car unable to move under its own power.

 The time machine is electric and requires a power input of 1.21 GW to operate, originally provided by a plutonium-fueled nuclear reactor.
-In the first film, following Marty's accidental trip from 1985 to 1955, Doc has no access to plutonium in 1955, so he outfits the car with a large pole and hook in order to channel the power of a lightning bolt into the flux capacitor and send Marty back to 1985.
+In the first film, following Marty's accidental trip from 1985 to 1955, Doc has no access to plutonium in 1955, so he outfits the car with a large pole and hook to channel the power of a lightning bolt into the flux capacitor and send Marty back to 1985.
 During Doc's first visit to 2015, he has the machine refitted to fly in addition to standard road driving, and he replaces the nuclear reactor with a Mr. Fusion generator that uses garbage as fuel.

 Although the Mr. Fusion unit provides the required power for the time machine, the DeLorean is still powered by an internal combustion engine for propulsion.
-The fuel line is damaged during Marty's trip to 1885 in Back to the Future Part III; after he and Doc patch it, they attempt to use whiskey as a replacement fuel since commercial gasoline is not yet available.
+The fuel line is damaged during Marty's trip to 1885 in Back to the Future Part III.
+After he and Doc patch it, they attempt to use whiskey as a replacement fuel since commercial gasoline is not yet available.
 The test fails, damaging the car's fuel injection manifold and leaving it unable to travel under its own power.

 Doc and Marty consider options to reach the required 88 mph (such as pulling it with horses, which fails because the car barely breaks 30 mph) and ultimately settle on pushing the car with a steam locomotive.
 They replace the DeLorean's standard wheels with a set designed to mate with train rails.
 For the extra power needed to push it up to speed, Doc adds his own version of "Presto Logs" (a chemically treated mixture of pressed wood and anthracite) to the locomotive's boiler and chooses a location with a straight section of track long enough to achieve 88 mph.